gbabineau/gbabineau.github.io/_posts/2020-3-21-EditingBirdSounds.md

 ## Normalizing the sound

 Now that I have the time and frequency of interest, I can normalize the sound that is left so that it can be heard at a consistent volume on eBird/Macaulay Library.
-The Macaulay library asks that we setting the peak level of our recordings to -3 dB.
+The Macaulay library asks that we set the peak level of our recordings to -3 dB.
 THis is easily done in Audacity by going to effects and selecting Normalize and setting peak amplitude to -3 dB.

 ![image](../images/Audacity5Normalized.JPG)